hmrc/hec/README.md

 ### HEC Tax Check Data Scheduler job:
 HecTaxCheckScheduleService is the service which takes care of the job scheduling which perform the following tasks:
 1) Identify the extraction time from the config.
-2) TimeCalculator identifies how much time is left for the ob to run  and the job is scheduled for that time.
+2) TimeCalculator identifies how much time is left for the job to run and the job is scheduled for that time.
 3) At the time of job run, a lock is created on mongo and the following operations are performed on the "hec-tax-check" collection
    1) Fetch all records from hec-tax-check with isExtracted as false means they were not extracted in the last run.
    2) Generate a file with all the relevant data. ( Will be a part of another ticket)